Quartz/space-launches/README.md

 ## Usage

-Convert fixed-width files into one big table:
+Convert fixed-width files into CSVs:

 ```
 ./convert.sh
+./convert_lookups.sh
 ```

-The results will be named ``launches_database.csv``.
+The results can be found in the ``results`` folder.

 ## Credits